Trip: Mt. Aconcagua, Andes Range, Argentina

 Grade: Trekking - Moderate

-This trek is suitable to those moving on from high altitude trekking peaks to big mountains over 6000m and can be achieved by an experienced intermediate.
+This trek is suitable to those moving on from high altitude trekking peaks to big mountains over 6,000m and can be achieved by an experienced intermediate.
 A good level of fitness and some experience on a mountain is recommended prior to departure.
 You will enjoy your trip a lot more if prepared well.
-We recommend that you attend our free meet day to join your group and our experienced guide to go for a preparatory hill-walk.
+We recommend that you attend our Free Meet Day to join your group and our experienced guide to go for a preparatory hill-walk.
 This provides a good opportunity to get any questions answered or concerns that you may have dealt with in relation to the trip.
 Tips on gear, altitude and conditions will be also covered.
-We also run Fitness assessment (link) and Hill-walking (link) weekends that are ideally suited for those who need a little more preparation.
+We also run Fitness assessment and Hill-walking weekends that are ideally suited for those who need a little more preparation.
 We recommend these options to ensure a good level of understanding of the requirements for the upcoming trek.

 Prices & Inclusions

-* Park fee’s/Climbing permits (€550 approx.as of January 2014- this is subject to change by the park officials) are payable on collection of permit in Mendoza
+- Park Fees * Park fee’s/Climbing permits (€550 approx.as of January 2014- this is subject to change by the park officials) are payable upon collection of permit in Mendoza.

 Here is a sample daily Itinerary, on booking you will be issued a more detailed version.